Help support St John's Church

 -Can’t the Diocese in Europe or Church of England help St John’s out?

+In the Church of England in Europe, churches are entirely sustained by their own income.
 We receive no income from the Diocese.
 The Diocese does make discretionary grants, but these are for one-off initiatives, and are never to cover recurring operational expenditure.
 If St John’s ever got to the point of not having sufficient funds, we might have access to a hardship fund but this would only be for a temporary ‘bridge.’
 We need to be financially self- sustaining for the long term!

 -Why does the church have to pay a share of its income to the Diocese in Europe?

-legal costs and safeguarding.
+We are part of the Church of England in the Diocese in Europe.
+Each church pays an annual amount, based on income and size of congregation, to help fund the Diocese.
+This covers such costs as senior clergy and central staff costs, communications, discretionary grants, legal costs and safeguarding.
 In England, the diocese pays the costs of parish priests, but each church pays a much higher share than we currently pay in the Diocese in Europe.
 In the Diocese in Europe, each church covers the costs of its priests, but we then pay comparatively less to the Diocese.

 If you have other questions, please don’t hesitate to ask Bob, Chris or a member of Council.